Abdullah the Butcher: Professional wrestling career

-Shreve caught the attention of Montreal promoter Jack Britton, and he soon made his professional wrestling debut at age 17 in 1958.
-He initially competed in numerous independent territories in Canada under various monikers such as Pussycat Pickens, Kuroi Jujutsushi (the Black Wizard) and Zelis Amara.
+Shreve caught the attention of Montreal promoter Jack Britton, and he started training to be a professional wrestler at age 17 in 1958.
+He initially competed in numerous independent territories in Canada under various monikers such as Kuroi Jujutsushi (the Black Wizard) and Zelis Amara.
 Ultimately, he created his gimmick of an evil Arabian sadist, and in a match against Gino Brito (Jack Britton's real-life son), the Abdullah the Butcher character first distinguished himself as one of the world's most feared rule breakers when he broke a chair over Brito's head and then beat him senseless with a chair leg.

 Since his gimmick required him to speak no English (though it was his native tongue), he had a number of managers over the course of his long career, including Gary Hart, Paul Jones, Eddie Creatchman, Black Baron, The Grand Wizard, J. J. Dillon, Damien Kane, Larry Sharpe, Hugo Savinovich, Chicky Starr, Oliver Humperdink, Buddy Colt, George Cannon, Bearcat Wright, Big Bad John, Tony Montana, Gentleman Jim Holiday, and Rock Hunter.
 All were portrayed as "handlers" commissioned to control the Sudanese madman, while also doing most of the talking in promos and interviews.
 He has, however, spoken for himself in English-language promos while in Japan.

 Due to his frequent traveling, Abdullah the Butcher usually served as more of a special attraction than as a consistent championship contender.
 Accordingly, Abdullah never did win a world heavyweight championship, though he would capture several regional titles during his career.
 He won his first major championship on October 23, 1967, when he teamed with Dr. Jerry Graham to defeat John & Carlos Tolos for the NWA's Canadian Tag Team Titles in Vancouver.
 A few years later, he ventured to the Montreal region, where he had three reigns as the IWA International Heavyweight Champion between 1969 and 1972, feuding against Ivan Koloff and Johnny Rougeau.
 He later served as one of the premier rule breakers in Calgary's Stampede territory, capturing the NWA Canadian Championship, as well as having six North American Heavyweight Title reigns during the early 1970s.
 On June 24, 1972, he defeated Ernie Ladd in Akron, Ohio, to capture his first of two NWF Heavyweight Championships.
 In 1972, he wrestled a few matches for World Wide Wrestling Federation.
 Also he worked for Stampede Wrestling from 1970 to 1974.
 During the mid-1970s, he frequently performed in Detroit, Michigan's Big-Time Wrestling territory, where he engaged in a rivalry against The Sheik.
 He teamed with Killer Tim Brooks to win the region's version of the NWA World Tag Team Titles before defeating Bobo Brazil on February 8, 1975, for the NWA United States Championship.